dummylabs/mqtt-sensor/README.md

 # mqtt-sensor
-Command line utility to create a mqtt sensor in Home Assistant
+Command line utility to create a mqtt sensor in Home Assistant using mqtt discovery.
+No additional configuration in Home Assistant is required.

 # How to install